cloudposse/github-action-release-label-validator/README.md

 -->

-Only Pull Requests created against default branch can have label `major` set
+This GitHub Action validates that the major label is only assigned to Pull Requests targeting the default branch, enhancing the management of significant changes.

 ---